Skip to content

 Queue monitoring in Laravel has always meant Horizon, and Horizon means Redis.
 If you run database queues, SQS, or Beanstalkd, you get nothing.
 No job tracking, no failure history, no retry visibility.
 A job fails at 3am and your only signal is a row in the failed_jobs table.

-Even with Horizon, you get aggregate dashboards — throughput, wait times, recent jobs.
+Even with Horizon, you get aggregate dashboards: throughput, wait times, recent jobs.
 You don't get individual job tracking with retry chains, exception history, or the ability to replay a failed job from its stored payload.
-And you definitely don't get per-job CPU time and memory usage.
-Nobody does that.

 Any driver, one migration

-Queue Monitor hooks into Laravel's native queue events — the same events every driver fires.
+Queue Monitor hooks into Laravel's native queue events, the same ones every driver fires.
 Database, Redis, SQS, Beanstalkd, custom drivers.
-It doesn't care what moves the jobs.
-It just listens and records.

 bash